 Symonds penned the poem in remembrance of Arcadie (aka Arkady)—the domicile of pastoral Pan, the Greek god of wildness (including fleshly felicities)—and in memoriam “for a lost love, and a lost paradise.”2 But Symonds may as well have conferred upon his verse a moniker mourning the passing of the Napoleonic Code, which allowed homosexual acts (by omission).
 Wolf chronicles how British law moved from looking the other way to looky-loo to lock-’em-up for four decades prior to the arrest of Oscar Wilde in 1895.
 Drawing on others’ as well as her own confirmatory research she argues that Wilde’s was not the “defining moment” of prosecution.
 Rather, his two-year penalty was but the most famous of a “lost history” of “far longer sentences at hard labor for sodomy, penal servitude for life, and even executions […] meted out to men who loved men, and even to young boys,” an “escalation” that began by 1857, two years before Symonds began his rhymes.3

-Yet, just a few years later Symonds went on to write his famous essay, A Problem in Greek Ethics, eventually committing it to print privately in a 1883 edition of ten copies (omitting the name of author and publisher).
+Yet, just a few years after “Arcadie,” Symonds went on to write his famous essay, A Problem in Greek Ethics, eventually committing it to print privately in a 1883 edition of ten copies (omitting the name of author and publisher).
 A Johns Hopkins University introduction to Symonds states that his Problem is “one of the first major modern studies of Ancient Greek sexuality.”
 JHU’s Shane Butler, a Professor of Classics, discusses the many incarnations of Symonds’s Problem.
 He explains that Symonds died before the essay had its public debut in 1896 via sexologist (and eugenicist) Havelock Ellis—but it was in German and under the less veiled title “Die Homosexualität in Griechland” (Homosexuality in Greece).
-Lest that raise eyebrows, the essay was somewhat buried as Chapter 3 of a larger volume with the more euphemistic title Das konträre Geschlechtsgefühl (Contrary Sexual Feeling), a collaboration between Symonds and Ellis.
+Lest that raise eyebrows, the essay was somewhat buried as Chapter 3 of a volume with the more euphemistic title Das konträre Geschlechtsgefühl (Contrary Sexual Feeling), yet the book was billed as a collaboration between Symonds and Ellis.

 The book and bonus were listed by at least mid October, asking price: $45,000.
-Time to consult the Sheridan’s accessions balance.
+Time to check the Sheridan’s accessions fund balance.
 To think that it might slip into a private collection…

 To say that Dean stumbled upon the Symonds listing is no distortion.
 She wasn’t looking for the book at all but rather was searching the web for examples of his handwriting to confirm an inscription in another of his books.
 And that task was in the course of preparing an exhibition at JHU to be, mm…, mounted by the school’s John Addington Symonds Project, which is nourished by both Dean and Shane Butler.
 The exhibition hauls Symonds from the 19th century to the 21st via the now-obligatory Q-word under the title Queer Connections: The Library of John Addington Symonds, which still is on display through March 13 of this year.